New Jersey Driving While Suspended Attorney

-Experienced Traffic Defense Attorney Represents Clients Accused of Driving with a Suspended or Revoked Driver’s License in Burlington County, Camden County, Gloucester County, and Throughout NJ
+Driving While Revoked Lawyer in Cherry Hill, NJ Represents Clients Accused of Driving with a Suspended or Revoked License in Burlington County, Camden County, Gloucester County, and Throughout NJ

 There are many reasons why your license can be suspended or revoked in New Jersey.
 New Jersey driving while suspended attorney Michele Finizio identifies these reasons as:

 - 12 or more points on your driver’s license